Best Beaches Near Crystal River, Florida

 Spring Hill, FL 34607

 A three-acre park nestled on the Gulf of Mexico, Alfred McKethan Park offers white, sandy shores that are perfect for sun worshippers.
-This palm-fringed island is located off of County Road 495, west of Weeki Wachee.
+This palm-fringed island is located off of County Road 495, northwest of Weeki Wachee.
 Its amenities include a beach and swimming area, picnic tables, shelters, barbecue grills, an observation point, a volleyball court, a playground and a concession stand.

 It also features great flats fishing, kayaking and canoeing.